codescene-oss/codescene-vscode/README.md

 ## Features

-- Diagnostics for functions with code health issues
+- Diagnostics for functions with code health issues.
-- Optionally show code issues as code lenses for the affected function
+- Optionally show code issues as code lenses for the affected function.
 - Customizable code health rules via `.codescene/code-health-rules.json` ([format description](https://codescene.io/docs/guides/technical/code-health.html#advanced-override-the-low-level-code-health-thresholds)).
 You can create a template with the command `codescene.createRulesTemplate`.
 - Use an active CodeScene account to enable monitoring of Change Coupling.
+- Get automated refactoring suggestions with Automated Code Engineering.

 Note on custom code health rules: this is the same mechanism as the full CodeScene product.
 Adding this file to your repo affects analyses by CodeScene as well.